Common Car Accident Injuries

 - Third-degree burns: Burns that damage the epidermis, dermis, and possibly the muscles and bones underneath

-Treatment and recovery can be long and complicated if you suffer burn injuries in a car accident.
-However, you may qualify to claim compensation for your medical bills, rehabilitation, and future medical care.
+Treatment and recovery from burn injuries can be long and complicated after a car accident.
+You may qualify to claim compensation for your medical bills, rehabilitation, and future medical care.
 Schedule a free consultation with Cooper Hurley Injury Lawyers to learn more.

 Heart Attacks

 Although you might not connect heart attacks to car accidents, it’s more common than you might think.
 The shock and trauma of the event can cause enough stress to trigger a heart attack in some people.
-However, blunt force trauma to the chest causes physical injuries that can also cause a heart attack.
+Blunt force trauma to the chest causes physical injuries, but may also cause a cardiac event in certain circumstances.

 One cause of blunt cardiac injuries from a car accident is an impact with the steering wheel.
 The force can injure the heart and cause: